-When I started riding, most race tyres were 19-22mm wide.
+When we started riding, most race tyres were 19-22mm wide.
 Everyone thought narrower was more aero, and therefore faster.
 It was common to run tyres higher than the pressure recommended by the manufacturer.
 Nowadays, it is common to run tyres at the lower end of the manufacturer's recommendation.

 When riding and racing in the wet, we recommend going 15psi (1bar) lower than you would usually ride in the dry using 25mm tyres (clincher or tubular).
 This will increase the contact with the road and give you a bit more grip and reassurance.
 The same would go for rides, races and events that include rough roads, gravel sectors, or cobbles.
 Not only will the grip increase, you will also have a more comfortable ride.